dasch-swiss/dsp-js-lib/design-documentation.md

 ## Caching

-Caching is necessary to avoid making redundant calls to the Knora API and processing the same responses more than once.
+Caching is necessary to avoid making redundant calls to DSP-API and processing the same responses more than once.

 ### Generic Cache